Skip to main content

 The requirements for mandated reporters can change frequently, including legislation regarding who is classified as a reporter.
 Because of this, it’s essential for both you and your team members to stay up-to-date on the legal landscape surrounding mandated reporters, which can vary from state to state.

-If your organization interacts with vulnerable populations and works with volunteers in addition to your regular employees, then those volunteers may be considered mandated reporters as well.
-California’s AB506 law, for example, extends reporting requirements to youth service organizations, requiring that their volunteers take mandated reporter training as well.
+If your organization interacts with vulnerable populations and works with volunteers in addition to your regular employees, then those volunteers may be required to take mandated reporter training as well.
+California’s AB506 law recently extended mandated reporter training requirements to youth service organizations.

 As you’re considering how to support your employees in fulfilling their duties as mandated reporters, don’t forget to include volunteers who may be impacted in your training processes as well.

-The managers on your team can work with volunteers to help them navigate the complexities of mandated reporting.
+The managers on your team can work with volunteers to help them navigate the mandated reporter training process.
 This can include clarifying their roles and responsibilities, answering their questions, and addressing their concerns.

 Are you ready to implement mandated reporter training for your team?
 Get started.